danny00747/tfe-report/src/06_requirements.md

 **Prototyping model** was chosen firstly because it allowed me to implement many prototypes which were presented to the application stakeholder in order to get some feed-back based on how the final application should look and work from his point of view.
-Secondly because I knew that stakeholder was going to be heavily involved during the application development which by the way helped him not only get as soon as possible a glimpse of us how the application works and looks but as well as catch errors as they came.
+Secondly because I knew that stakeholder was going to be heavily involved in the creation of this application which by the way helped him not only get as soon as possible a glimpse of how the application works and looks but as well as point out unwanted features as they came.

 ### Approach to Prototyping Methodology